Melissa Bonny

-Melissa Bonny (born 23 January 1993) is a Swiss heavy metal singer.
-She is best known for being the founder and vocalist of Ad Infinitum.
+Melissa Bonny (born 23 January 1993) is a Swiss singer, best known for being the founder and vocalist of the symphonic metal band Ad Infinitum.
 She is also the vocalist of The Dark Side of the Moon and former vocalist of Evenmore and Rage of Light.
 She also gained some popularity by recording music as well as touring with various bands such as Kamelot, Feuerschwanz, Rock Meets Classic and more.

 Bonny possesses a mezzo-soprano voice.
 She also masters guttural singing, to which she switches within songs.

 Career

 After graduating from school, Bonny was active in a cover band in the area around her hometown.
 She left in 2012 to join the symphonic folk metal band Evenmore as a singer.

 Evenmore (2012–2018)

-In 2012, Bonny joined the Swiss Symphonic Folk Metal band Evenmore.
+In 2012, Bonny joined the symphonic folk metal band Evenmore.
 She released one EP and one studio album with them.
 After the band went on their first European tour which followed the release of their debut album, the band became dormant and Bonny officially left in 2018.